Are you figuring out what to plant in your raised garden beds?

 If some of your spring garden beds are ‘pre-crops’ to your summer crops, you will still need to make space within a couple of months for the main season crops.
 The best thing to do is pull up a few plants, transplant or direct seed your warm-season crops, then leave the rest of your spring crops until the summer crops need more root space or the plants bolted (gone to seed with the heat).

 Make sure you amend your garden beds with more compost or fertilizer before sowing your fall crops as your summer crops will of used up a lot of the soil nutrients.

 You might need to use season extenders like hoop tunnels, or polytunnel over larger raised garden beds in the fall as heavy frosts will affect your cool-season crops.
-The lettuce, mustards & radishes will be more susceptible to frost damage; the arugula, spinach and kale can handle more frosts and even a little snow.
+The lettuce, mustards & radishes will be more susceptible to frost damage; the arugula, spinach, and kale can handle more frosts and even a little snow.
 It really depends on the variety too, be sure to select better cold resistance when choosing your seeds for fall and winter gardening.